-Well, the truth is, that there is much more to it than that.
-And Disordered Eating affects a hell of a lot of people, thanks to our cultural fixation on being thin, our “war on obesity”, and the messages we get on a daily basis that tell us “Dieting is GOOD” “Diet MORE and BETTERER”.
+But the truth is, that there’s much more to it than that.
+And Disordered Eating affects a hell of a lot of people, thanks to our cultural fixation on being thin, our “war on obesity”, and the messages we get on a daily basis that tell us “Dieting is GOOD” so “Diet MORE and BETTERER”.

 - Fear of a specific food or food group.
 There are two times when this is not disordered: a legit allergy or genuine intolerance, or a general easy-going avoidance of a food because of a dislike or intuitive sense that it isn’t best for you at the time.
 But as soon as it becomes a fear, or something you think a lot or worry about, you have officially been brainwashed by “well-intentioned” diet gurus and a society that fears the moral failure of weight gain.
-If you are avoiding a food or food group because of an orthorexic-level desire to be pure and healthy, you are building your own cage.
-Sure, we care about ourselves and want to eat well and treat ourselves like a temple, but when fear and fixation get involved, that is a manifestation of control issues.
-And it is not a normal way to live or eat. *Again I refer to the definition above for “normal”.
+If you are avoiding a food or food group because of an orthorexic-level desire to be pure and healthy, you are building your own cage. ***Sure, we should care about ourselves and want to eat well and treat ourselves like a temple, but when fear and fixation get involved, that is a manifestation of control issues.
+And it is not a normal, healthy, or sustainable way to live or eat.

 - Any exercise that is in direct correlation to something eaten.
 Food is not burned off like gasoline in a car.
-Well, I guess at times it is, but your body is more freaking complex than a car.
+Your body is more freaking complex than a car.
 And you can quote me on that.
 And, you can eat a rich, delicious meal without gaining any weight even if you don’t run it off “right afterward”.
 Also, on the flip side, and just for good measure: you can gain weight, for any reason, and still maintain your dignity, because you were not put on this earth to be as small as humanly possible.
 And you can quote me on that too. *** Exercise is SO GOOD FOR YOU.
 Do it for your soul, your lungs, your heart.
 Do it to feel good.
 Don’t do it to punish yourself, because it will backfire.
 And you deserve more love than that.

 - Starving yourself now so you can eat a lot later.
 This is just bad practice.
 And there is a difference between saying: “nah, I’m not gonna eat that cookie now because I really want to enjoy my dinner” or “nah, I’m hungry but I really don’t feel like a cookie now, I’d rather wait for dinner” as opposed to: “Omg I’m starving, but I promised I woudn’t eat in between meals.
 I might pass out, but I will thank myself later when _________”… You know what I mean.

 - Any preoccupation on what other peoples’ bodies look like and/or comparing them to your own.
 Technically this can be separate from eating, but I am adding it in here, because it also can be very linked with disordered eating.
-If you do that, ever, for more than a split second, than you are hyper-focusing on things that don’t really make life all that much better.
+If you do that, then you are hyper-focusing on things that don’t really make life all that much better.
 Go out.
 Hang with your friends.
 Play.
 Dance.
 Sleep.
 Create Something.
 Go for a nature walk.
-Don’t focus on anybody else’s body or your own, because it won’t bring you any of the happiness you hope it will.
-Unless they are your lover I guess… again, you know what I meant.
+Enjoy your life.

 - Judging foods by their calories and/or counting up your calories as you go through the day.
 Maybe this is hard to unlearn for you, but unlearn as well as you can.
-Because, again, it is NOT NORMAL* or healthy or joyful or life-affirming to a. eat according to calories.
-Because calories know nothing about your body’s hunger hunger.
-And b.
-Eat the Smallest Amount possible.
+Because, again, it is not healthy or joyful or life-affirming to a: eat according to calories.
+Because calories know nothing about your body’s hunger.
+Or b: Eat the Smallest Amount possible.
 It is just not logical.
 Think about appetite and life and family and eating through the ages, up until very recently. nobody would eat as little as you do, with as much stress as you do about it.
 They had other problems, and thank god we don’t have them!
 Don’t replace their real problems with thinking that you ate too many Weight Watchers Bars.
-Your ancestors would be very upset with you if they could be!
+Your ancestors would be very upset with you.